andyzg/Datastruct-and-Algorithms/README.md

 Datastruct-and-Algorithms
 =========================

-Repository with algorithms and data structures to practice with
+Repository with implementations of algorithms and data structures to practice with